goldjee/react-ts-mobx-example/README.md

+# React Typescript MobX example

+This is a simple example app which helps you to understand how to use React with MobX.

+If you are wondering how to track and modify a complex object in your store, take a look at `Store.ts`.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).